WRITING THE TEN MINUTE PLAY (with Arianna Rose) will be offered in three different sections this semester.

 Power Outages/Natural Disasters/Family Emergencies

 Please note, I live in South Florida.
-There may be a situation during those six weeks where internet service is down or I have a personal family emergency.
+There may be a situation during those course where internet service is down or I have a personal family emergency.
 If I must cancel a session, I will be in touch with everyone, and we’ll figure out an alternative date(s) for the class that is cancelled.
 If that’s not possible, I’ll work one-on-one or in small groups with participants to make up the time/course content.

 Refund Policy

 Like any other course you would take, there is no refund for that day if you have to miss a class.
 I will fully refund you any money pre-paid to me if you cancel prior to the first day of class.
 There are no refunds once the course has begun.
+Whenever possible, I will record the lecture part of the class for any missing members and post it for 7 days.

 Recording of class: